+Often the equilibrium between melting ice and air-saturated water (the “ice-point”) is used for calibration.
+At standard atmospheric pressure (101.325 kPa), the ice point occurs at 273.150 K (0.000 °C) and varies by -9.91 x 10-5 K kPa-1 The variation thus amounts to less than ±0.001 °C for atmospheric pressure changes from 111 kPa to 92 kPa (Harvey et al, 2013)

-A temperature difference of one degree Celsius (°C) unit is equal to one kelvin (K) unit.
-Note that the unit K is used without the degree symbol.
+A temperature difference of one degree Celsius (°C) unit is equal to one kelvin (K).
+Note that the symbol for the kelvin K is used without the degree symbol.

-In the thermodynamic scale of temperature, measurements are expressed as differences from absolute zero (0 K), the temperature at which the molecules of any substance possess no kinetic energy.
-The scale of temperature in general use since 1990 is the ITS-90 (see the annex), which is based on assigned values for the temperatures of a number of reproducible equilibrium states (see Table 2.A.1 in the annex) and on specified standard instruments calibrated at those temperatures.
-The ITS was chosen in such a way that the temperature measured against it is identical to the thermodynamic temperature, with any difference being within the present limits of measurement uncertainty.
-In addition to the defining fixed points of the ITS, other secondary reference points are available (see Table 2.A.2 in the annex).
-Temperatures of meteorological interest are obtained by interpolating between the fixed points by applying the standard formulae in the annex.
+In the thermodynamic scale of temperature, measurements are expressed as differences from absolute zero (0 K), the temperature at which the molecules of any substance possess no thermal energy.
+ITS-90 provides a practical approximation to thermodynamic temperature (see the annex), which is based on assigned values for the temperatures of a number of reproducible equilibrium states (see Table 2.A.1 in the annex) and on specified standard instruments calibrated at those temperatures (Nicholas and White , 1991; Quinn 1990).
+Most thermometers for meteorological applications will be calibrated by comparison against either a thermometer calibrated according to ITS-90, or a secondary standard which has in turn been calibrated according to ITS-90 (BIPM ,1990; Nicholas and White,1990; Bentley, 1998)

 2.1.3 Meteorological requirements